Infineon/deepcraft-public-unit-library/README.md

 ## 🤝 Contribution

 We welcome contributions from all users!
-New units can be submitted, subject to the **Infineon DEEPCRAFT™ unit review process**.
+New units can be submitted, subject to the **DEEPCRAFT™ review process**.
 To learn how to create your own unit, check out the resources in the **tutorial folder**.

 ---